 evo Size and Buying Guides - We have one of the largest selections of ski boots on the web, a super knowledgeable staff and expert guides to help you make an informed decision.

 Congratulations, you have a new pair of boots!

 The best way to start getting acquainted with new ski boots is to spend time wearing them at home.
 Put them on and watch a movie or game while standing and flexing them.
-Wearing your boots at home will allow your feet to become accustomed to being held stationary and rigid, which is quite different than normal shoes.
+Spending a few hours in your boots at home will allow your feet to become accustomed to being held stationary and rigid, which is quite different than normal shoes.
 It’ll also help you decide what adjustments you need to make at home and if you need any custom work done to the boots before you ski them.
 It’s better to figure this out in the living room than on your third ride up the chairlift on a perfect day.

 Keep in mind that new ski boots are as snug as they will ever be right out of the box; the liners will compress as you ski them, making the boots roomier the more you use them.